21 Winter Decor Accessory Ideas for a Cozy Home

 Bare twigs, branches and logs just lend themselves to a wintery feel.
 If you are lucky enough to have them in your yard, good for you.
 Real ones can be bought at the plant store and faux ones at the craft store.

-I love this winter vignette created by Kim at Made in a Day: a jar, branches and twigs, a bit of faux greenery and faux snow combine to make a beautiful scene anywhere in your home.
-This is such an easy vignette to make, but it has lots of visual appeal.
+#6 – I love this winter vignette created by Kim at Made in a Day: a jar, branches and twigs, a bit of faux greenery and faux snow combine to make a beautiful scene anywhere in your home.
+This is such an easy vignette to create, yet it has a strong visual appeal.

-This vignette combines the best of winter decor accessories: basket, blanket, greenery and logs.
+This vignette combines the best of winter decor accessories: a basket, a blanket, greenery, and logs.
 It’s definitely on my winter accessory to-do list.

 White Candles